Miksus/rocketry/docs/tutorial/conditions.rst

-This built-in condition parsing syntax is used, for example, in the  section of a task in ``tasks.yaml`` files consumed by the YAMLTaskLoader.
+This built-in condition parsing syntax is used, for example, in the  section of a task in ``tasks.yaml`` files consumed by the TaskLoader.

 See :ref:`creating-task` to see how these can be passed to a task.